jstnfrd/F2d-matlab/README.md

 ## Disclaimer

 *This software are rigorously tested, but mistakes can slip through anyways.
 Hence, use of this software is at your own risk!
 I can not be held liable for damages resulting from using this software.
-See also the license terms for more details.*
+See also the [license terms](LICENSE) for details.*